jimmychung28/PneumoniaCNN/README.md

 ## Overview

+This project implements advanced deep learning approaches for pneumonia detection in chest X-ray images:

+1. **Standard CNN**: Original convolutional neural network for baseline performance
+2. **Two-Stage U-Net Pipeline**: Advanced segmentation-based approach using U-Net for lung extraction followed by ResNet50 classification

-This project implements a CNN model to classify chest X-ray images as either NORMAL or PNEUMONIA.
-The model addresses class imbalance in the dataset and includes various regularization techniques for improved performance.
+The models address class imbalance in the dataset and include various regularization techniques for improved performance.

 ## Dataset Structure